 The above are causes of cloudy eyes in your Discus, which may be accompanied by or result in other diseases and infections in the Discus fish.

-Cloudy eyes disease, also known as foggy eyes, may be a symptom of a disease like Popeye disease another Discus eye disease where the eye of the Discus shoots out, it can also affect one eye or the both.
+Cloudy eyes disease, also known as foggy eyes, may be a symptom of a disease like Popeye disease another Discus eye disease where the eye of the Discus shoots out, it can also affect one eye or both.

 How Do You Treat Foggy Discus Eyes?